-During 2017, the Company received greater-than-expected dividends from MTN Group and was able to repay debt in excess of the budgeted repayment schedule.
-The Company received R537,8 million (2016: no dividends received) in dividend income from MTN Group.
+During 2018, the Company received R480,2 million (2017: 537,8 million) in dividend income from MTN Group and was able to repay debt in excess of the budgeted repayment schedule.
 This income was used firstly to pay the Company's permitted operational costs and tax with the remainder of the dividend income being used to pay dividends owing to the preference shareholders and to reduce the capital portion of the debt owing to the preference shareholders.

-R398.5 million of the dividend income was applied towards the early redemption of the preference shares during the 2017 financial year.
+R313,0 million of the dividend income was applied towards the early redemption of the preference shares during the 2018 financial year.
 This will ultimately result in a reduction of dividends payable on the preference shares over the life of these instruments.